 Fertilizing Shasta Daisy in Pots

 Fertilizing Shasta Daisy plants in pots is important to encourage healthy growth and abundant blooms.
-Shasta Daisies are relatively low-maintenance plants and do not require frequent fertilization, but a fertilizer for blooming plants can help to provide the nutrients they need to thrive.
-Choose an organic formula with a higher ratio of phosphorus and potassium to nitrogen, which will encourage blooming and root growth.
+Shasta Daisies are relatively low-maintenance plants and do not require frequent fertilization, but a formula for blooming plants can help to provide the nutrients they need to thrive.
+Choose an organic formula with a higher ratio of phosphorus and potassium to nitrogen, to encourage blooming and root growth.

-Shasta Daisies in pots should be fertilized every two to four weeks during the growing season using a water-soluble or slow-release fertilizer.
-However, avoid over-fertilizing, as this can burn the plant and lead to floppy, weak growth.
+Shasta Daisies in pots should be fertilized monthly during the growing season, using a water-soluble fertilizer.
+Apply the feed according to the manufacturer's instructions and avoid over-fertilizing, as this can burn the plant and lead to floppy, weak growth.

-It is also important to remember that pot plants may require more frequent fertilization than ground plants, as they may deplete the nutrients in the soil more quickly.
+It is also important to remember that potted plants may require more frequent fertilization than in-ground plants, as they may deplete the nutrients in the soil more quickly.
 This is especially true for container plants grown in small pots or with a high nutrient requirement, such as Shasta Daisies.

 Winter Care For Shasta Daisy in Pots